OldLace/news-app/README.md

 One key feature is the ability to add news sources to a favorites list in order to see headlines from organizations that the user prefers.

+Stretch goals:
+  - Swipe functionality on mobile devices
+  - Deploy the app using AWS